Long-term orbital and rotational motions of Ceres and Vesta: Precession constants and initial conditions

 \subsubsection{Early Ceres}

 \cite{mao2018} estimated that Ceres should spin about $7\pm4\%$ faster to be in hydrostatic equilibrium with the observed present shape.
-They supposed that Ceres was in hydrostatic equilibrium in the past and has then slowed down due to some phenomena like significant asteroid impacts.
+They supposed that Ceres had been in hydrostatic equilibrium in the past and had then slowed down due to some phenomenon like significant asteroid impacts.
 They obtained for this higher spin rate an internal structure of normalized mean moment of inertia $\overline{I}=0.353\pm 0.009$ for a reference radius $R=470\,\km$.
 With Eq. (\ref{eq:CIJ}), it corresponds to a normalized polar moment of inertia $\C=0.371\pm0.009$.
 The corresponding precession constant is

 with the value of the semi-major axis of the section \ref{sec:preconstceres}.
 With the present spin rate and considering a normalized polar moment of inertia of $\C=0.371\pm0.009$, the precession constant of the present Ceres would be